 - Breast Imaging Radiologists- specialize in traditional and 3D screening and diagnostic mammography, as well as breast ultrasound, breast MRI, aspirations and biopsies.

 - Musculoskeletal Radiologists (MSK) – specialize in bone, cartilage, muscles, tendons, ligaments and joints in the body.
 This includes rheumatology and bone densitometry (DXA).

 - Pediatric Radiologists – specialize in pediatric x-rays, ultrasounds, low dose fluoroscopy and CT’s and MRI’s.
 Our Pediatric Imaging Center in West Raleigh is the only pediatric outpatient center of its kind in the Triangle.

-- Vascular and Interventional Radiologists- specialize in placements of ports and PICC lines, vein treatments (spider and varicose veins) and biopsies of superficial organ.
+- Vascular and Interventional Radiologists- specialize in placements of ports and PICC lines and biopsies of superficial organs.

 - Neuoradiologists- specialize in MRI and CT of the brain and spine, myelography, lumbar punctures and angiography.